About us

 HISTORY

-Tartu Science Park (TTP) was established in 1992 as the first organization of its kind in the Baltic States.
+Tartu Teaduspark (TTP) was established in 1992 as the first organization of its kind in the Baltic States.

-In 1996, the ownership form was changed, and the City and County of Tartu, the University of Tartu, the Estonian University of Life Sciences, and the University of Tartu Institute of Physics founded the Tartu Science Park Foundation, which operates to this day.
+In 1996, its ownership structure was changed, and the City and County of Tartu, University of Tartu, Estonian University of Life Sciences, and the Institute of Physics of the University of Tartu founded the Foundation Tartu Teaduspark, which continues to operate to this day.

 WHAT IS A SCIENCE PARK?